All occupations

 With an automation risk score of 28%, Hydrologists has a low risk of AI replacement.
 Most tasks in this role require skills that are difficult for AI to replicate, such as complex decision-making, physical dexterity, or deep interpersonal interaction.
 AI is more likely to serve as a supportive tool.

 The tasks with the highest automation potential for Hydrologists are: Model water flow and predict flood or drought patterns (62%), Prepare environmental impact assessments for water projects (50%), Assess water supply sustainability and groundwater resources (45%).
-These rates reflect how much of each task current AI systems can handle, based on research data from Anthropic and academic sources.
+These rates are our own estimates of how much of each task current AI systems can handle.
+They are not measurements and are not taken from any external dataset.

-The BLS projects +0% employment change for Hydrologists from 2024 to 2034.
-Combined with an overall AI exposure of 42%, this occupation is experiencing both traditional labor market shifts and AI-driven transformation.
+We estimate a +0% employment change for Hydrologists between 2024 and 2034.
+This is our own estimate, not a figure published by the U.S. Bureau of Labor Statistics.
+Combined with an estimated overall AI exposure of 42%, this occupation faces both traditional labor market shifts and AI-driven transformation.
 Workers should monitor both employment trends and AI capability growth.

 Since AI primarily augments capabilities in this role, professionals in Hydrologists should embrace AI as a productivity multiplier.
 Focus on learning to use AI tools effectively, developing higher-order analytical and creative skills, and positioning yourself as someone who can leverage AI to deliver greater value.